Brother Beyond

-Brother Beyond were a British pop band who had success in the pop rock genre in the late 1980s.
+Brother Beyond were a British pop band in the late 1980s.

 Biography

 Early singles and first album

 The group's first four singles, "I Should Have Lied", "How Many Times", "Chain-Gang Smile" (produced by Don Was), and an early version of "Can You Keep a Secret?", were written by band members Eg White and David Ben White in collaboration with Carl Fysh.
-The songs were also performed together by the band members, led by vocalist Nathan Moore.
-These early singles, released between 1986 and 1988, were minor chart successes in the UK Singles Chart.
+The songs were performed by the band members, led by vocalist Nathan Moore.
+These early singles, released between 1986 and 1988, were minor successes in the UK Singles Chart.

-When the songwriters and producers Mike Stock, Matt Aitken and Pete Waterman, known as Stock Aitken Waterman (SAW), auctioned off their services to charity, Brother Beyond and label EMI won the auction.
+When the songwriters and producers Mike Stock, Matt Aitken and Pete Waterman, known as Stock Aitken Waterman (SAW), auctioned their services for charity, Brother Beyond and label EMI won the auction.
 The first song to be released from this session was "The Harder I Try", a UK No. 2 hit.
-The song was succeeded by the song "He Ain't No Competition", getting to No. 6 in the UK.
+The song was succeeded by the song "He Ain't No Competition", reaching No. 6 in the UK.
 The following releases from the Get Even album failed to make the UK Top Ten.
-All these singles were taken from the two different editions of their first album Get Even.
+All of these singles were taken from the two editions of their first album Get Even.

 Second album

-After a brief hiatus, they returned with a brand new single in late 1989, "Drive On", which peaked at No. 39 in the UK, from their second album Trust.
-They then released a cover of the ballad by The Three Degrees, called "When Will I See You Again?", which peaked outside the UK top 40 at No. 43.
-The final release from their second album was the title track, "Trust", completely self-written, but only peaked at No. 53 in the UK.
+After a brief hiatus, they returned with a new single in late 1989, "Drive On", which peaked at No. 39 in the UK, from their second album Trust.
+They then released a cover of the ballad by The Three Degrees, "When Will I See You Again?", which peaked outside the UK top 40 at No. 43.
+The final release from their second album was the title track, "Trust", self-written, but this only peaked at No. 53 in the UK.

 EMI America issued the album Trust in the USA mid-1990 adding two new songs which the group recorded in the USA and with a more American sound to break the US market.
 Both were released as singles there, with the lead single "The Girl I Used to Know" achieving success, peaking at No. 27 on the Billboard Hot 100.
 Nathan Moore has alleged the band were required to pay £100,000 to the mafia as part of a payola strategy to secure US airplay for the single.

 The follow-up single was "Just a Heartbeat Away", released commercially in Australia and as a promotional single in the US, which failed to chart.
 "The Girl I Used to Know" was released as a non-album single in Europe in early 1991 and peaked at No. 48 in the UK.
 The group disbanded that same year, with Moore joining another boyband, Worlds Apart.

 In January 2011, an expanded edition of Get Even was released, featuring the original line up of the album, along with four bonus tracks.
 The bonus tracks are extended versions or remixes of "I Should Have Lied", "The Harder I Try", "He Ain't No Competition" and "Be My Twin".